Call for Proposals: EXPLORE#8, Support for International Mobility

 The candidates are invited to reduce their impact and to favor, when possible, less polluting modes of transportation.
 When applying online, candidates must enter the amount of CO2e potentially emitted during the round trip, using the Ademe calculation tool.

-• Results announced by email: starting at the end of March 2026
+- Results will be announced via email: starting in late March 2026

 EVALUATION

-After an administrative review of the applications by the UM's International Relations Department, the applications will be forwarded for evaluation to the EXPLORE#8 evaluation committee, chaired by the UM's Vice President for International Relations and composed of members of the UM's Academic Council (CAC), directors of the UM's research centers, and representatives of COMIS member institutions.
+After an administrative review of the applications by UM’s Office of International Relations, the applications will be forwarded for evaluation to the EXPLORE#8 Evaluation Committee, chaired by UM’s Vice President for International Relations and composed of members of UM’s Academic Council (CAC), directors of UM’s research clusters, and representatives from COMIS member institutions.

-The committee will evaluate eligible applications and propose a ranking to be submitted to the UM Strategic Investment Committee (COMIS).
-COMIS decisions will be communicated by email to successful and unsuccessful applicants from the end of March 2026.
+The committee will evaluate the eligible applications and propose a ranking to be submitted to the UM Strategic Investment Committee (COMIS).
+COMIS’s decisions will be communicated via email starting in late March 2026 to both successful and unsuccessful applicants.

 1. Individual mobility

-Create or expand student mobility programs or internationalized training courses; initiate the development of partnership-based research projects that are likely to receive subsequent funding (Europe; funding agencies; etc.).
+Create or expand student exchange programs or internationalized degree programs; initiate the development of collaborative research projects that are eligible for future funding (from the EU, funding agencies, etc.).

-Develop or expand international collaborations (setting up training cycles, building institutional partnerships, developing structured research projects, etc.) for a group of two (or three) people from two (or three) different P.E.I. structures.
+Develop or expand international collaborations (such as designing a training program, establishing an institutional partnership, or developing a strategic research project) for a group of two (or three) individuals from two (or three) different institutions within the P.E.I.

 DETAILS OF FINANCIAL SUPPORT

-The EXPLORE#8 call for projects (parts 1 and 2) funds grants consisting of:
+The EXPLORE#8 call for proposals (components 1 and 2) provides funding for grants consisting of:

-• NEW – A daily allowance, depending on the destination country (Decree of July 3, 2006), capped at 7 daily allowances per beneficiary regardless of the total duration of the mobility period;
+- NEW – A daily allowance, based on the destination country (Decree of July 3, 2006), capped at 7 daily allowances per beneficiary regardless of the total duration of the assignment;

-• The management of public transportation costs based on actual expenseswithin the limit of one round trip per beneficiary.
-This coverage is capped according to the distance between the departure and arrival points calculated using the tool developed by the European Commission :
+- Coverage for public transportation expenses (reimbursed at actual cost)limited to one round trip per beneficiary.
+This coverage is capped based on the distance between the departure and arrival points, calculated using the tool developed by the European Commission :

-Intended to cover additional mobility-related costs, these allowances may not under any circumstances be used to finance payroll costs.
-Do not apply for AAP EXPLORE#8 if funding for the same topic is available within the P.E.I.
+Intended to cover additional costs related to mobility, these grants may under no circumstances be used to fund payroll expenses.
+Do not apply for the EXPLORE#8 Call for Proposals if funding for the same topic is already available through the P.E.I.

 EVALUATION CRITERIA